Add user Help files (v1.A6+)

 Press a key to return to the menu...

-The 0x colour can be in grub4dos byte format (e.g. 0x1F = blue text on white background) or 0xRRGGBB00rrggbb (background RGB+text rgb) format.
+The 0x colour can be in grub4dos single-byte format (e.g. 0x1F = blue text on white background) or 0xRRGGBB00rrggbb (background RGB+text rgb) format.

 If you wish, you can also add a comment after the colour value if you add ' ;; # ' after the hex value: e.g.